nens/nens-dependency-loader/README.md

 # N&S Dependency Loader

-QGIS comes bundled with several python libraries, but we need more.
-This plugin installs those python libraries at startup, as needed.
+QGIS comes bundled with several python libraries, but the N&S plugins need more.
+The required libraries are bundled with this plugin and in case a required library is missing, this plugin installs it.

+## Dependency handling

 The extra dependencies (as wheels and tars) are retrieved and stored into the *external-dependencies/* directory and bundled with the plugin.